Residence Hall PoliciesAnonymous (not verified) May 18, 2015

 Printed from: https://handbook.rhodes.edu/student-handbook/residence-hall-policies/residence-hall-property

 Living on campus is a vital part of the college experience and aids the student’s adjustment to college.
-Therefore, all first-time, first-year students at Rhodes must live on campus for their first two full academic years.
-Exceptions can be made for local students who commute from their parent’s home.
-Transfer students must live in College housing until they have completed two full academic years; previous enrollment at other institutions counts toward fulfilling this requirement.
+(Director of Residence Life, ADRL or RLC).
+Room changing/moving to a room not approved by a Residence Life Staff member may result in a $50 fee for each offense.
+In addition, students may be charged the cost of occupying an additional room if they move into a space that they are not assigned to.
+Therefore, all first-time, first-year students at Rhodes must live on campus for their first three full academic years.
+Transfer students must live in College housing until they have completed three full academic years; previous enrollment at other institutions counts toward fulfilling this requirement.
 Exchange students must reside in College housing for the duration of their enrollment at Rhodes.

 Printed from: https://handbook.rhodes.edu/student-handbook/residence-hall-policies/residency-requirement